triyaaug/SkyCast/README.md

 # SkyCast

-Weather app created with the OpenWeatherMap API and TKinter
+Weather app created with the OpenWeatherMap API and Tkinter